mre/mre.github.io.v2/blog/2018-excel.md

 "Can I write a program that does the scraping?"
 My boss was noticeably puzzled.
 "Uhm... you can do whatever you want, but you're not allowed to install any additional software!".
-With that, he left.
+With that, he was off.

 Judging from the installed programs, I wasn't left with many choices: Excel or Minesweeper.
-I knew that Excel's Visual Basic macros were quite powerful, but I wasn't sure if I could scrape a website with it.
+I knew that Excel's Visual Basic macros were quite powerful, but I wasn't sure if I could scrape a full website with it.

 After a while, I detected a feature to download a website into an Excel sheet (what a glorious functionality).
 This worked perfectly, so all I had to do was